cmugpi/cmugpi.github.io/index.md

 ## Schedule

+{% comment %}
+I apologize for this being so wide!
+Trust me, it looks really nice if you have a screen big enough to handle it.
+{% endcomment %}

 | Lecture Date | Topic                            | Lecture                                             |
 | ------------ | -----                            | -------                                             |
 | ASAP         | [Initial setup][initial-setup]   | -                                                   |